nf-core/oncoanalyser/README.md

 analyses transcript data, infers important biomarkers and features (e.g. TMB, HRD, mutational signatures, HLA alleles, oncoviral content, tissue of origin, etc), annotates and interprets results in the clinical context, and more.

-Both the Hartwig WGS/WTS workflow and targeted sequencing workflow are available in oncoanalyser.
+Both the HMF WGS/WTS workflow and targeted sequencing workflow are available in oncoanalyser.
 The targeted sequencing workflow has built-in support for the TSO500 panel and can also run custom panels with externally-generated normalisation data.

 The key analysis results for each sample are summarised and presented in an ORANGE report (summary page excerpt shown